saptarshibasu/kafka-study/README.md

 * `batch.size` - When multiple records are sent to the same partition, the producer will batch them together.
 This parameter controls the amount of memory in bytes (not messages!) that will be used for each batch
 * `linger.ms` - linger.ms controls the amount of time to wait for additional messages before sending the current batch.
 KafkaProducer sends a batch of messages either when the current batch is full or when the linger.ms limit is reached
 * `client.id` - This can be any string, and will be used by the brokers to identify messages sent from the client.
 It is used in logging and metrics, and for quotas
+* In 2.4.0 release, the DefaultPartitioner now uses a sticky partitioning strategy.
+This means that records for specific topic with null keys and no assigned     partition will be sent to the same partition until the batch is ready to be sent.
+When a new batch is created, a new partition is chosen.
+This decreases        latency to produce, but it may result in uneven distribution of records across partitions in edge cases
+*

 ## Kafka Consumers